- Security >

 CN=myName,OU=myOrgUnit,O=myOrg,L=myLocality,ST=myState,C=myCountry

-user with read-only access to the records
+user with read-only access to the records database.

 See also